Distribution of mixed character sums and extremal problems for Littlewood polynomials: Roadmap to the proofs

 We now briefly describe some key steps in our proofs, and at the end of this section indicate more precisely how Theorems \ref{thm:random-process} and \ref{thm:random-quadratic-process} are proved.
 The starting point in the proof of both Theorem \ref{thm:random-process} and Theorem \ref{thm:random-quadratic-process} is an application of the quantitative Poisson summation formula (see Proposition \ref{prop:poisson}) which transforms exponential sums into conditionally convergent series

 From this formula we begin to see how the random processes that appear in Theorems \ref{thm:random-process} and \ref{thm:random-quadratic-process} emerge.
-Indeed, for most characters, the sum \eqref{intro_trunc} is well approximated by a short sum and so we expect to establish convergence to the random process
+Indeed, for most characters, the sum \eqref{intro_trunc} is well approximated by a short sum, and so via the method of moments we will establish convergence to the random process